mycal-tucker/causal-probe/README.md

 ``sudo java -mx3g -cp "*" edu.stanford.nlp.trees.EnglishGrammaticalStructure -treeFile ~/src/causal-probe/data/example/text.trees -checkConnected -basic -keepPunct -conllx > ~/src/causal-probe/data/example/text.conllx``

-3) Run scripts/gen_training_data.py.
+3) Run scripts/gen_embeddings.py.
 This generates embeddings for each layer for each of the sentences in the specified text file and saves them to an hdf5 file.

 At this point, we have the embeddings for the interesting sentences created, so in the next step, we will create counterfactuals.

 ### Generating the counterfactuals.
 Now that we have the embeddings for the interesting sentences and the interesting parses, let's generate the counterfactual embeddings.

+We'll end up saving the embeddings as files, and it makes sense to group them with the trained probes, but maybe not in the saved_models directory.

+1) To copy over the trained models, you can do it by hand, or you can use the ``src/scripts/migrate_trained_probes.py`` script.
+It just copies over the model parameters.
+2) Run ``src/scripts/gen_counterfactuals.py`` with the argument of ``config/example/counterfactual_dist_cloze.yaml``.
+   This generates two .hdf5 files in the directories with the probe parameters (all under counterfactuals).
+   ``updated_words.hdf5`` had the counterfactual embeddings; ``original_words.hdf5`` has the original embeddings, but only for the words that got updated.
+   For QA models, for example, this means only the words in the sentence, rather that words in the question as well.

 ### Evaluating counterfactual behaviors.
-We've saved the counterfactual embeddings.
-Do the model outputs change as a result?
+We've saved the counterfactual embeddings to hdf5 files in the previous step.
+Now we want to see if it has changed the model outputs.